safing/web/_publications/2021-12-09-portmaster-vs-pi-hole.md

 It can be used to secure your whole local network, as well as any other device that can connect to the Pi-hole over the Internet.

 Smart TVs, smart devices and printers in your network may send telemetry data or display advertisements.
-In such situations a Pi-hole is extremely useful, as many hardware and software limitations prevent the installation of client-side blockers like the Portmaster.
+In such situations a Pi-hole is well suited, as many hardware and software limitations prevent the installation of client-side blockers like the Portmaster.
 The Pi-hole will prevent advertisements, trackers, and other intrusions at the network DNS level.

 Any changes you make to the Pi-hole settings will be applied to all devices that use it to route their connections.